LinkedInGitHubXEmailResume

 Image Generation

-A major technical hurdle was training the model to generate proper images without relying on explicit keywords.
+Training the model to generate proper images without explicit keywords was the major technical hurdle.

 Session Export

-Engineered a session-commit function that dynamically zips all generated assets and transcripts into a universal PDF.
-Transformed a transient AI conversation into a professional leave-behind artifact.
+Engineered a session-commit function that zips all assets and transcripts into a universal PDF, turning a transient AI conversation into a professional leave-behind.

 Hardware